What Training Engagement Really Means — and How to Earn It

 The curtain has gone up and everyone is there.

-Daniel Ord teaches Philip Morris If I had to choose only one observation on the topic of Human Connection it would be this – people need to feel safe to learn.
+Daniel Ord teaches Philip Morris If I had to choose one observation about Human Connection, it would be this: people need to feel safe to learn.

-People crave a setting that gives them the psychological safety to talk about their deeper issues.
+People crave environments that provide the psychological safety to talk about real challenges.

-A safe place where they can ask hard and even embarassing questions.
+A safe place where they can ask hard and even embarrassing questions.

 At the end of many sessions, Participants tell us something that I treasure: